 4. One letter of reference from someone involved in either high school or Richmond area running specifically addresses the student’s contributions to the running community.
 The letter should be emailed directly from the person writing the reference letter to scholarship@rrrc.org.

 All documents must be submitted as PDFs to scholarship@rrrc.org.
-Complete applications must be received no later than midnight on May 31, 2022.
-All submitted documentation will become the property of the RRRC and may be used or destroyed at the discretion of the Scholarship Committee.
+Complete applications must be received by midnight on May 31, 2024All submitted documentation will become the property of the RRRC and may be used or destroyed at the discretion of the Scholarship Committee.
 Award selections will be made by the RRRC Scholarship Committee which is solely responsible for the award decisions.
-Each scholarship recipient will be notified directly no later than June 30, 2022.
+Each scholarship recipient will be notified directly before June 30, 2024.
 Scholarship recipients will be announced and recognized at the RRRC Pony Pasture 5K.
 The award will be paid directly to the student’s college or university business office.

 Please provide this information to any students you believe qualify for the scholarship and who exemplify the aims of the Richmond Road Runners Club.
 Feel free to make copies of this information for dissemination.
 Please contact the RRRC Scholarship Committee at scholarship@rrrc.org for additional information.